SJTU-characterlab/SJTU-characterlab.github.io/_pages/about.md

 My research interests include AR/VR, avatars/characters, 3D animations, HCI, and computer graphics.
 Previously, I was an Associate Research Scientist in AR/VR at Disney Research Los Angeles.
 I received the B.Sc. degree in communication and information engineering from Purdue/UESTC in 2010 and the Ph.D. degree in computer graphics from the University College London (UCL) in 2015.
 I has served as Associate Editor of the International Journal of Human Computer Studies, and a regular member of IEEE virtual reality program committees.

 I am looking for self-motivated PhD, master and undergraduate students to join my research group.
-My E-mail address is whitneypanye@sjtu.edu.cn.
+My E-mail address is **whitneypanye@sjtu.edu.cn**.
 Please contact me if you are interested.

 Education
 ======